 The B.S. program in Selected Studies in Education centers educational justice and hands on experience by analyzing educational change through a global lens.

-This program draws on the interdisciplinary strength and social justice focus of the Department of Cultural Foundations of Education while pulling from the expertise of faculty who teach across the School of Education and Syracuse University.
+This program draws on the interdisciplinary strength and social justice focus of School of Education while pulling from the expertise of faculty who teach across Syracuse University.
 It is an innovative major that incorporates various areas of study, disciplines, and theoretical frameworks to gain a broad understanding of education policy and practice.
 Students deepen their studies by complete at least one internship, and specializing in one of five focus areas:

 My interest is in working in higher education student affairs.
 I have been a part of opportunity outreach programs since the 6th grade, so I have a tremendous love and appreciation for them.
 I believe that people can be successful and continue with their education if only they are given the proper opportunities and motivation.”

 You will receive advising support, career services, and one-on-one mentoring from the School of Education and other departments at Syracuse University, developing your professional portfolio and identity with faculty who are leaders and experts in their fields.